 SO College programs are made up of three core elements: Inclusive Sports, Youth Leadership and opportunities for Full Campus Involvement.
 Together, these components can help students work for and with Special Olympics athletes to help transform school campuses into communities of acceptance and respect.

-To participate in Unified Champion Schools or SO College, please contact Frances Patterson at email@example.com or 601-856-7748.
+To participate in Unified Champion Schools or SO College, please contact Sara Shea at firstname.lastname@example.org or 601-856-7748.